|

 France and the French in the press is NOT, of course, French-bashing,

-but when the same themes come back on and on, it becomes common
+but when the same themes come back over and over, it becomes common

 wisdom for French-bashers.
 Read more about French-bashing and